-"The elders of Moab, . . . with the rewards of divination in their hand, . . . came unto Balaam."
-Num.
-22: 7.

-15. What parable did Christ give to correct the false idea of the Pharisees that wealth was a sign of special favor with God?
+- "This know also, that in the last days perilous times shall come.
+For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers."
+2 Tim.
+3:1, 2. - 15.
+What parable did Christ give to correct the false idea of the Pharisees that wealth was a sign of special favor with God?